How to Keep Your Skin Looking Its Best While Traveling

 Managing Jet Lag and Sleep Deprivation

-When your sleep cycle is disrupted, your skin can appear dull, puffy, and more prone to inflammation.
+When your sleep cycle is disrupted, your skin can appear dull, puffy, and more prone to redness.
 Travel-related fatigue shows up most often under the eyes and along the cheeks.

 Skincare Tips for Tired Skin: